International Fairy Day

 If one were lucky enough to steal their skin they’d be able to take a Selkie wife, so long as they didn’t let the skin be found!

-How to Celebrate Fairy Day
+How to celebrate International Fairy Day

-Celebrate Fairy Day by participating in one of the many festivals and celebrations that have formed around the world to honor these mythical creatures.
+Celebrate International Fairy Day by participating in one of the many festivals and celebrations that have formed around the world to honor these mythical creatures.
 Or you can have a little festival at home by having a fairy themed party with your friends and family!
 Whatever you do, don’t forget to honor the fae in your own home by leaving out a plate with cookies and a small portion of milk.